metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

     - In hardwareClassificationController_controller.go, reconcile function will call fetchHost()        function to fetch all baremetal hosts and also extract expectedHardwareConfiguration or expression rules from `metal3.io_HardwareClassificationController_crd.yaml`.

     - Create a classification_manager.go file.
 If user provieds value for expectedHardwareConfiguration then write a function manager() which will have inputs namespace, customFilter and BMH host_list.
-This function will call appropriate comparision logic written in classification_filter.go based on 'customFilter' specified by user in CRD_yaml.
-If user have set different rules for filtering BMH then filtering will be done based on 'operation' value provided.
+This function will call appropriate filter written in classification_filter.go based on 'customFilter' specified by user in CRD_yaml.
+If user have set different expression rules instead of custom classification filters for filtering BMH then filtering will be done based on 'operation' value provided.

-    - The classification_filter.go file will contain multiple comparision algorithms based on multiple custom classification filters(i.e minimum and maximum) or expression filters.
-Create a ClassificationComparison() function which will have inputs fetched baremetalhost list and extracted hardware profile.
-Comparision function will check each host against profile and update the label if match found.
+    - The ClassificationFilters.go file will contain multiple comparision algorithms based on multiple custom classification filters(i.e minimum and maximum) or expression filters.
+Create a FactoryClassificationManager() function which will have inputs baremetalhost list and extracted hardware profile.
+FactoryClassificationManager's job is to call respective filtering algorithm and parse the inputs accordingly so respective filtering algorithm will check each host against profile and update the label like below if match found.

+        ```yaml
+        "metadata": {
+            "labels": {
+                "profile.metal3.io/profile1" : "BMO-OK",
+                "profile.metal3.io/profile2" : "BMO-OK"
+            }
+        }
+        ```

 * Create the Schema struct for `ExpectedHardwareConfiguration` inside `HardwareClassificationControllerSpec`,